fontys-intersect/fontys-intersect-2020/cases/smartscreen.md

 # Smartscreen

-Nowadays many companies and individuals use IoT devices; such as smartphone, smart doorbells or smart screens.
+These days many companies and individuals use IoT devices, such as smartphone, smart doorbells or smart screens.
 The smartscreen is a system which is popular in different types of companies, because of the flexibility of those screens.
 Smartscreens can run custom applications but can also be connected to a laptop to give presentations.
-Those screens could contain (sensitive) data, which means they need to be secure.
 Besides data attacks on the smartscreens, attackers could try to get control over the smartscreen to get network access or to use the smartscreen for malicious plans like a botnet.

 ## Table of Contents